 - Other systems that retain data about customer interactions

-First-party data can be explicitly shared with your brand by a customer—for instance when providing their personally identifiable information (PII) such as name, email, and address to complete an order.
+First party data can be explicitly shared with your brand by a customer audience – for instance when providing their personally identifiable information (PII) such as name, email, and address to complete an order.
 This common marketing strategy to collect consumer data during this sales phase, especially in digital marketing via interested website visitors, is ultimately used to run additional marketing campaigns that retarget these existing customers.

-Other first-party data is digital engagement data collected as part of observing customer behavior.
-This behavioral data can range from the campaigns the customer received, interactions with any of your marketing, sales, and support channels, or the log of content they consumed on your website prior to completing a transaction.
+Other 1st party data is digital engagement data collected as part of observing customer behavior.
+This behavioral data can range from the campaigns the customer received, interactions with any of your digital marketing, sales, and support channels, or the log of content they consumed on your website prior to completing a transaction.

-First-party data can also include customer satisfaction (CSAT) data obtained via survey or through your customer service department.
-Sometimes, first-party data is collected while the customer is still anonymous but later tied to the customer profile once they’ve chosen to identify themselves.
+This data can also include customer satisfaction (CSAT) data points obtained via survey or through your customer service department.
+Sometimes, this party data is collected while the customer is still anonymous but later tied to the customer profile once they’ve chosen to identify themselves.

 (Learn more about the types of valuable first-party data you can gather about customers.)

-The simplest explanation of second-party data is that it’s another company’s first-party data.
-The brand collecting the data (the first party) shares that data with you (the second party) directly, based on a business arrangement between your two companies.
+The simplest explanation of second party data is that it’s another company’s 1st party data.
+The brand collecting the consumer data (brand A) shares that data with you (brand B) directly, based on a business arrangement between your company and the data provider.

-One of the oldest forms of second-party data sharing was when direct marketers would purchase a list of magazine subscribers from a publisher and then send promotional mailers out to the subscriber base.
+One of the oldest forms of 2nd party data sharing was when direct marketers would purchase a list of magazine subscribers from a publisher and then send promotional mailers out to the subscriber base.

-The benefit of third party data and the programmatic approach is that marketers can rapidly target very large audiences for acquisition campaigns.
+The benefit of 3rd party data and the programmatic advertising approach is that marketers can rapidly target very large audiences for acquisition campaigns.
 The downsides of third party data are: